Genivia/ugrep/README.md

             be repeated.
     --exclude-dir=GLOB
-            Exclude directories whose name matches GLOB from recursive searches.
+            Exclude directories whose name matches GLOB from recursive searches, same as -g ^GLOB/.
 GLOB can use **, *, ?, and [...] as wildcards, and \\ to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
             Otherwise basenames are matched.
 Note that --exclude-dir patterns take priority over --include-dir patterns.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.
     --exclude-from=FILE
             Read the globs from FILE and skip files and directories whose name matches one or more globs (as if specified by --exclude and